Best Woodworking Books

 1. The Complete Book of Woodworking

-Whether you’re a woodworking amateur or someone who’s been working with wood for years, you can benefit significantly from reading this comprehensive woodworking guide.
+Whether you’re a woodworking amateur or someone who’s been doing it for years, you can still benefit from reading this comprehensive woodworking guide.

 In this book—written by Tom Carpenter and Mark Johanson—40 woodworking projects are explained in detail.
 You’ll learn how to make a range of high-quality indoor and outdoor furnishings.